fish-shell/fish-shell/doc_src/cmds/path.rst

     path filter [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [(-t | --type) TYPE] [(-p | --perm) PERMISSION] [PATH...]

-``path filter`` returns all of the given paths that match the checks it was given.
+``path filter`` returns all of the given paths that match the given checks.
 In all cases, the paths need to exist, nonexistent paths are always filtered.

 The available filters are: